sonoisa/XyJax-v3/README.md

 - Supported Renderer:
     - CHTML
     - SVG
-    - Switching between these renderers is currently not supported.

 - Accessibility does not work.
 **CAUTION**: If Accessibility or Collapsible Math is enabled, XyJax/MathJax will crash.